Keeping Women Safe in their Homes program

 What are we doing?

-$18 million between 2019–20 and 2021–22 to state and territory governments and select providers to support women and children experiencing violence to stay in their own home, or a home of their choice, where it is safe to do so.
+KWSITH was established in 2015-16 to support women and their children experiencing violence to stay in their own home, or a home of their choice, where it is safe and appropriate to do so.

 What have we achieved so far?